Recycling! Does it really make a difference?

 Presentation Areas at Recycling Centres

-We will soon introduce ‘presentation areas’ at the Household Waste and Recycling Centres.
+We have introduced ‘presentation areas’ at the Household Waste and Recycling Centres.
 When you arrive at the site with black bags or general waste we will ask you to remove any recyclable items first.

 Waste taken to these centres should have been separated before arrival.
 Over 60% of the waste taken to the centres contains materials that can actually be recycled.
 Experience of presentation areas in neighbouring counties shows they dramatically increase recycling rates, so the best thing to do is to sort it before you bring it.